maropu/spark-data-repair-plugin/README.md

-  // Parameters for Repair Model Training .setTrainingDataSampleRatio(float)           // sample ratio for table used to build statistical models (default: 1.0) .setMaxTrainingColumnNum(int)                // max number of columns used to build models .setSmallDomainThreshold(int)                // max domain size for low-cardinality catogory encoding (default: 12) .setInferenceOrder(str)                      // how to order target columns to build models (default: 'entropy')
+  // Parameters for Repair Model Training .setTrainingDataSampleRatio(float)           // sample ratio for table used to build statistical models (default: 1.0) .setMaxTrainingColumnNum(int)                // max number of columns used when building models .setSmallDomainThreshold(int)                // max domain size for low-cardinality catogory encoding (default: 12) .setInferenceOrder(str)                      // how to order target columns to build models (default: 'entropy')